agilepro/software-craftsmanship/docs/Coding/Streams vs Strings/streaming-xml.md

 String myValue = value.substring(startPos+7, endPos);
 ```

 This works for all the simple cases, but you probably already notices that myValue has not been decoded.
-Simple XML doesn’t have any little obscure ‘entities’ in the value.
+Simple XML doesn't have any little obscure 'entities' in the value.
 Programmers will write methods that convert “&lt;” into the corresponding less than character, as well as a bunch of common other entities.
 However, there are a lot of them, and many obscure.
 This is one of those things that works in development and debugging, but in the real world fails in unpredictable ways.

 In the end, the problems that can be encountered manipulating XML in strings is simply not worth it.
 It is quicker and easier to use a REAL parser, and a REAL generator, and to manipulate the string values in a DOM tree.